thepoppycat/BBCS-X-NoSQL/README.md

 # BBCS-X-NoSQL

 Hello!
 Welcome to BuildingBloCS 2020 NoSQL Workshop!

 For this workshop, we would be using:
 - [MongoDB](https://www.mongodb.com) as a remote server database for storing our data
 - [Gitpod](https://www.gitpod.io) as a online environment to run our code (as gitpod allows for some usage of terminal commands which we will be using later for importing our json file to the MongoDB server)

+This workshop is split into 2 parts:
+- In the first part, you will learn the basics of NoSQL (through the CRUD concept) as well as how to connect to MongoDB (remote server).
+All resources in the folder `Part 1`.
+- In the second part, you will learn the basics of pipeline aggregation in NoSQL and attempt to find who stole the sacred BuildingBloCS logo!!!
+Full story and resources in the folder `Part 2`.
+- Lastly, practice makes perfect, hence in the folder `Additional Datasets`, there are a few datasets (in the form of CSV files) for you to experiment with before the Amazing Race during BBCS20 Online Conference :stuck_out_tongue_winking_eye:

 ---